isomerpages/isomerpages-govtech/media/media-releases/_posts/2021-10-27-all-government-agencies-to-accept-singpass-digital-ic-from-1-november-2021.md

 Note: Singpass displays the user’s latest photograph provided to the Government on the Digital IC, providing a higher accuracy when comparing likeness in person.

 **Singpass app, with a new look**
-*The same features you love, just easier and better
+<br>*The same features you love, just easier and better

 ![Singpass app, with a new look](/images/media-release/Annex A - Singpass app, with a new look.jpg)

 **Your privacy is protected**
-*Access more details on your Digital IC by tapping on the card and verifying your identity
+<br>*Access more details on your Digital IC by tapping on the card and verifying your identity

 ![Your privacy is protected](/images/media-release/Annex A - Your privacy is protected.jpg)